La Matanza: Political effects

-Effect on Indigenous communities
+Effect on indigenous communities

-Some scholars label the mass killings of Pipil as an ethnocide, since the army used Indigenous appearance, dress, and language to help designate who should be targeted.
-As a result, in the decades that followed, Salvadoran Indigenous peoples increasingly abandoned their native dress and traditional languages for fear of further reprisals.
+Some scholars label the mass killings of Pipil as an ethnocide, since the army used indigenous appearance, dress, and language to help designate who should be targeted.
+As a result, in the decades that followed, Salvadoran indigenous peoples increasingly abandoned their native dress and traditional languages for fear of further reprisals.
 The events brought about the extermination of the majority of the Pipil-speaking population, which led to a near total loss of the spoken language in El Salvador.
-Many of the Indigenous people who did not participate in the uprising stated that they did not understand the motivation of the government's persecution.
+Many of the indigenous people who did not participate in the uprising stated that they did not understand the motivation of the government's persecution.

-Over the years since La Matanza, the recorded population willing to self-identify as Indigenous has fallen to about 10 percent in the 21st century.
+Over the years since La Matanza, the recorded population willing to self-identify as indigenous has fallen to about 10 percent in the 21st century.
 In the decade following the uprising, military presence in the area was persistent with the objective of keeping the peasants under control so that the events did not recur.
-After the dictatorship of Hernández Martínez, the method of preventing peasant discontent changed from repression to social reforms which benefitted them.
+After Martínez's dictatorship, the method of preventing peasant discontent changed from repression to social reforms which benefitted them.

 Commemoration

 In the town of Izalco, the uprising is commemorated annually on 22 January.
 Media coverage is moderate, but the commemoration is supported by municipal authorities who pay tribute to all who were killed during the event.
 Speakers include people who lived through the event, and relatives of Ama.

-In 2010, President Mauricio Funes, the first Salvadoran president to be a member of the FMLN, apologized to the Indigenous communities of El Salvador for the brutal acts of persecution and extermination carried out by previous governments.
-In a statement made during the inauguration of the First Congress of Indigenous Peoples, he stated, "In this context and this spirit, my government wishes to be the first government to, on behalf of the State of El Salvador, of the people of El Salvador, and of the families of El Salvador, make an act of contrition and apologize to the Indigenous communities for the persecution and extermination of which they were victims during so many years" ("Este gobierno que presido, quiere ser el primer gobierno que en nombre del Estado salvadoreño, en nombre del pueblo salvadoreño, en nombre de las familias salvadoreñas, haga un acto de contrición y pida perdón a las comunidades indígenas, por la persecución y por el exterminio de que fueron víctimas, durante tantos y tantos años").
+In 2010, President Mauricio Funes, the first Salvadoran president to be a member of the FMLN, apologized to the indigenous communities of El Salvador for the brutal acts of persecution and extermination carried out by previous governments.
+In a statement made during the inauguration of the First Congress of Indigenous Peoples, he stated, "In this context and this spirit, my government wishes to be the first government to, on behalf of the State of El Salvador, of the people of El Salvador, and of the families of El Salvador, make an act of contrition and apologize to the indigenous communities for the persecution and extermination of which they were victims during so many years" ("Este gobierno que presido, quiere ser el primer gobierno que en nombre del Estado salvadoreño, en nombre del pueblo salvadoreño, en nombre de las familias salvadoreñas, haga un acto de contrición y pida perdón a las comunidades indígenas, por la persecución y por el exterminio de que fueron víctimas, durante tantos y tantos años").

 The Jeffrey Gould-directed 2002 film 1932: Scars of Memory describes the events of the uprising and subsequent massacre.